chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 I also noticed some issue with the homepage wordmark (or my "large" logo, if you will), notably the circles which would grow past the limit of the grid cell they were in.
 For this one, a little `max-block-size` with a magic number did the trick… I should file a bug, huh?

 And something comical: the "welcome" text around my name on the homepage?
-It's got responsive sizing, but Safari is doing something funky, so every time I refresh the page, the font size grows.
-Not present in Technology Preview but this one's weird.
+It’s got responsive sizing, but Safari is doing something funky, so every time I refresh the page, the font size grows.
+Not present in Technology Preview but this one’s weird.
 And funny!

-{% video "./safari-font-size-refresh.mp4", "This website's homepage being refreshed many times, and each time a piece of text grows bigger until it takes up the entire screen.", "", { width: 1279, height: 782, loop: false, poster: "./safari-font-size-refresh.jpg" } %}
+{% video "./safari-font-size-refresh.mp4", "This website’s homepage being refreshed many times, and each time a piece of text grows bigger until it takes up the entire screen.", "", { width: 1279, height: 782, loop: false, poster: "./safari-font-size-refresh.jpg" } %}

 ### Firefox